asensio-lab/albany-housing-analytics/README.md

 ## The real estate data is not meant for public reposting as it is for proprietary use only.

 ## Note for replication
 In the early stages of this project, some raw data was missing (In particular, we did not have data from the month of May for 2012, 2013, 2014, and 2015).
 We received this data after the addresses had been geocoded and the junction table was made.
-To replicate the database files exactly, leave these months out when running retrieve_unique_addresses.ipynb.
+To replicate the database files exactly, leave these months out when running retrieve_unique_addresses.ipynb. <br>

+The steps under each header can be run in any order unless otherwise specified.
 ## Adding data
 If new utility data is added, new addresses which did not exist previously may appear. <br>
 To find and add these, run junction_table/add_addresses.ipynb to find any new addresses.
 Geocode these addresses with MMQGIS and follow the instructions in the extended documentation to merge them with the block group shapefiles.
 Then add them to the junction table and rerun steps 2-4 under the header "Address Junction Table". <br>